igiagkiozis/CrystalAI/license/index.md

 The Crystal AI source code is released under the [GPL v3 License](https://github.com/ThelDoctor/CrystalAI/blob/master/LICENSE).
 This means that if you use Crystal AI in binary form or compiled from source (modified or unmodified), you must publish the source code of your game or application, as well as any changes that you may have made to Crystal AI as per the GPL v3 license.

-We will introduce a commercial license on release of Crystal AI version 1.0.
+A commercial release of Crystal AI for the Unity engine is available at the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/82168).
 If you want specific license terms please contact us at <support@bismur.co.uk>

 ## License